Non-Narrative Café v14: OLD Carbon Rule Formalism

 9B1.
 Definition

-- Tension is a property of mixed closure that expresses non-commutation between parity behaviors under merge.
+Tension is a property of mixed closure in parity-bearing systems, expressed as non-commutation of parity-licensed substitutions under merge.

 9B2.
 What Tension Is